RioNagata/website/README.md

 deleteuser(): This method sends the user's userid to delete the user from the database

 login(login: Login): This method sends the login information to do login authentication for the login component.

+##### Image Upload
+This project uses image upload Service to communicate between fornt-end and back-end for image upload.

+imgupload(): This method sends image data to the server-side to add image.

 ## REST API